go-pg/pg/README.md

 ## Model definition

 Models are defined using Go structs.
-Order of the struct fields usually does not matter with the only exception being primary key(s) that must defined before any other fields.
-Otherwise table relationshipts can be recognized incorrectly.
+Order of the struct fields usually does not matter with the only exception being primary key(s) that must be defined before any other fields.
+Otherwise table relationships can be recognized incorrectly.

 ```go
 type Genre struct {